Let’s Turn Your Home or Workspace Into a Peaceful Indoor Garden Oasis

 How to Take Care of Orchids with Keiki

-Caring for orchids with keikis requires special attention to ensure both the parent plant and the keiki thrive.
+Caring for keiki orchids requires special attention to ensure both the parent plant and the keiki thrive.
 Here’s a step-by-step guide on how to take care of orchids with keikis:

 Step 1: Leave the Keiki Attached